 Focusing on the future wealth of the country, without investing in our younger generation, is a moot point - something our government must try harder to understand.

-Major breakthrough as Emma Jane Taylor is recognised in Parliament for her campaigning on the hideen in plain sight message of CSA.
-The prolific stat of 90/10 is off the scale, but it is also the stat that is least talked about.
+Major breakthrough as Emma Jane Taylor is recognised in Parliament for her campaigning on the hidden in plain sight message of CSA.
+The prolific stat of 90-10 is off the scale, but it is also the stat that is least talked about.
 Too many people have been failed as adults because of the ignorance and silence around the hidden in plain sight subject, and too many children are being exposed to this horrific abuse for the same reason.

 NTD’s Lee Hall sits down with campaigner Emma Jane Taylor, who talks about the shocking statistic that 90% of child sexual abuse cases are known to their victims.
 Taylor questions why stranger danger is focused on in schools, and says the prevalence of sexual abuse in Britain will only change when the country's political leaders see it as a priority.